Whale Beaching Theories To Explain Why Whales Mass Beach

 Whale Beaching Theories

-(1) The idea that mass stranded whales follow a sick leader into shallow water was first proposed in the 1940’s by Dr. Leonard Gill, the director of the South African Museum.
+(1) The idea that mass stranded whales follow a sick leader or pod member into shallow water was first proposed in the 1940’s by Dr. Leonard Gill, the director of the South African Museum.
 Even though this concept is quickly dismissed by a stranding event in which small groups of animals from the same pod strand at different times over a period of several days, the idea is still promoted at every stranding.
 Folks wonder where the leader is when whales from the same pod are found scattered along a 20-mile stretch of beach.
-This theory offers no explanation for season variations in stranding patterns, no reason why there is an increase in night strandings, no explanation for why re-floated pods often re-strand downstream, no reason why strandings do not occur in heavy seas, nor why all the adult members of the pod are usually seriously ill.
-Besides, suicide over sickness in a leader violates all know evolutionary principals.
+This theory offers no explanation for season variations in stranding patterns, no reason why there is an increase in night strandings, no explanation for why re-floated animals often re-strand downstream, no reason why strandings do not occur in heavy seas, nor why all the adult members of the pod are usually seriously ill.
+Besides, suicide over sickness in a leader violates all known evolutionary principles.

 However, according to 1,000-plus online newspaper articles about stranded whales, and a hundred different videos like the one below, whale scientists still repeat this old concept over and over again.
 They say that these pod leaders and/or navigators go ashore because they can no longer stay afloat.
 Following-the-leader theory first surfaced in newspapers during the 1880s.